 Clinical Site Selection FAQ

 Everything you need to know about site selection and the service we offer.
 Can’t find the answer you’re looking for?
 Please chat to our team.

 Site selection in clinical studies is a crucial step.
-Finding the right site for your clinical trial can be challenging.
-Fortunately, Infiuss can source your clinical trial site for you.
+Finding the right site for your clinical Research can be challenging.
+Fortunately, Infiuss can source your clinical Research site for you.
 We identify sites that seem to be a fit for your research; then we can arrange site selection visits as needed so you can evaluate suitability for yourself.

 What is a site selection visit?